The County of San Diego Probation Department operates two 24-hour,

-Kearny Mesa Juvenile Detention Facility (KMJDF)- is located in Birdland, a suburb of San Diego.
+Kearny Mesa Juvenile Detention Facility (KMJDF) is located in the Birdland suburb of San Diego.
 It has a Board of Corrections maximum capacity of 359.
-KMJDF has housed juvenile offenders since 1954.
+KMJDF has housed youths since 1954.

-You must check in at the Administration Entrance prior to going to the units for your visit.
+You must check in at the Administration Entrance prior to your visit.